 Where is the building located?
 How will it impact the community?

-This new 7-story building will be purpose-built as a Safe Haven at 419 East 91st Street, between First Avenue and York Avenue.
+The Stephan Russo Residence will be located at 235 West 107th Street between Amsterdam and Broadway.
 We are currently working with our future neighbors to answer any questions they might have.

 Goddard Riverside has operated housing for formerly homeless people on the Upper West Side for decades.
 Our housing blends in to the community.
 We keep the sidewalks shoveled and our buildings in good condition, and we have positive relationships with our neighbors.

-Who will live in the building and how do they get a bed there?
+Who will live in the building and how do they get a room there?

-The Upper East Side already has programs for homeless people.
+The Upper West Side already has programs for homeless people.
 Why do we need more?

 As rents have risen in NYC, homelessness has too.
 We need more housing in every neighborhood to keep pace.
 Well-run housing—the kind Goddard runs—does not impact the community negatively and in fact can add to property values.
 We work hard to maintain good relations with the neighborhood and contribute to community life.